0x1CA3/syringe/README.md

 <p align="center">
     syringe is a DLL & Code Injection C++ library for Windows that contains different techniques to assist in injecting code/DLLs into remote processes.
-Syringe also contains various techniques for execution shellcode.
+Syringe also contains various techniques for executing shellcode.
 </p>

 <p align="center">